Dutch goals within the EU

 The Netherlands is a strong advocate for an ambitious EU climate policy and, together with other ambitious member states, extensively lobbied for the targets that were laid down in the 2021 EU Climate Law: climate neutrality in 2050 and a 55 percent emission reduction in 2030.

 Green Deal and Fit-for-55

 On the 11th of December 2019 the President of the European Commission, Ursula von der Leyen, presented the European Green Deal.
 This Green Deal is a growth strategy to transform the EU in a climate neutral and circular economy, while preserving Europe’s competitiveness.

-The Netherlands is also part of the Green Growth Group.
-The Green Growth Group is an informal grouping of like-minded climate ministers from 16 EU Member States (UK, Ireland, Germany, France, Italy, Spain, Belgium, Portugal, Sweden, Denmark, Finland, Slovenia, Estonia, Luxembourg and the Netherlands, Austria) and Norway.
+The Netherlands is part of the Green Growth Group, an informal grouping of like-minded climate ministers from 15 EU Member States (Ireland, Germany, France, Italy, Spain, Belgium, Portugal, Sweden, Denmark, Finland, Slovenia, Estonia, Luxembourg, Austria and the Netherlands) as well as Norway and the UK.

-The Group works together with a view to exploring, promoting and pursuing a cost-effective and growth-enhancing ambitious EU low carbon agenda and an ambitious, constructive and effective EU contribution to the international climate negotiations on a new global climate agreement.
-Among others, the group works on formulating and communicating joint positions, liaises with the European institutions, organises a platform for discussion with stakeholders and mobilises sustainable business leaders.
+The Group works together with a view to exploring, promoting and pursuing a cost-effective and growth-enhancing ambitious EU low carbon agenda and an ambitious, constructive and effective EU contribution to the international climate negotiations.
+Among others, the group works on formulating and communicating joint positions, is in contact with European institutions, organises a platform for discussion with stakeholders and mobilises sustainable business leaders.